Shopping in New York

 Location: 4 Rivington St. (between Bowery & Freeman Alley)

-So there are a handful of spots to check out if you're looking for some of the best shopping in New York, including popular cheap options, outlet malls, and other hotspots.
-Remember, often times you can enjoy extra discounts on shopping centers, outlet malls & more with a New York City Explorer Pass.
-So when you are planning your trip, consider including some of these options to your vacation itinerary.
+So there are a handful of spots to check out if you're looking for some of the best shopping in New York, including popular affordable options, outlet malls, and other hotspots.
+Remember, often, you can enjoy extra discounts on shopping centers, outlet malls & more with Go City® New York passes.
+So when you are planning your trip, consider including some of these options in your vacation itinerary.

 Continue reading